mxenabled/path-core/README.md

 Commits must conform to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 The commit types are used to automate version bumps, using [release-please](https://github.com/googleapis/release-please).

+#### Clone the repository

+`git clone git@github.com:mxenabled/path-sdk.git`

+`cd path-sdk`

+#### Install git conventional commit tools (optional)

+This will install commitizen and commitlint to help ensure your commits are formatted correctly before you push them up to Github:

+`bin/setup`

+(To remove commitizen and githooks use `bin/reset`)

+#### Contribute changes

+To contribute changes:

-To contribute a change, create a feature branch off of master or the current release branch.
-Commit changes to branch.
-Push branch up and create a pull request.
+  1. create a feature branch off of master or the current release branch (`git checkout -b feature/name_of_feature`)
+  2. Commit changes to branch (use `git cz` for help with conventional commit)
+  3. Push branch up `git push origin master`
+  4. create a pull request

 ## Building everything